-EBC Trek is the lifetime adventure, as a journey for those whose dreams to feel higher than the clouds.
-Miles away from cars, comforts and everyday luxuries, it will saturate your mind with natural beauty and extend your personal endurance beyond what you thought possible.
+EBC Trek is a lifetime adventure, a journey for those whose dreams are to feel higher than the clouds.
+Miles away from cars, comforts, and everyday luxuries, it will saturate your mind with natural beauty and extend your endurance beyond what you thought possible.

 At the 16-day Everest Base Camp Trek, enjoy breathtaking views of the mountains, take a look at the life of world-famous climbers (Sherpas), enter the Sagarmatha National Park, a World Heritage Site, and visit Buddhist monasteries high.

-The trek to Everest base camp in Nepal also gives us the opportunity to embark on an epic journey that Sir Edmund Hillary and Tenzing Norgay undertook in 1953.
+The trek to Everest base camp in Nepal also allows us to embark on an epic journey that Sir Edmund Hillary and Tenzing Norgay undertook in 1953.

-His Sherpa will take us to the base camp of the highest mountain in the world, Everest, a package Adventure trekking which also includes climbing Kalapathhar to admire panoramic views of Everest and other areas of the Himalayas.
-Nothing surpasses the excitement and sense of accomplishment, with which hikers can experience first hand the power and grace of the powerful mountain.
+His Sherpa will take us to the base camp of the highest mountain in the world, Everest, a package of Adventure trekking which also includes climbing Kalapathhar to admire panoramic views of Everest and other areas of the Himalayas.
+Nothing surpasses the excitement and sense of accomplishment, with which hikers can experience firsthand the power and grace of the powerful mountain.

 Best Features of the Everest Base Camp Itinerary Trek

-The Sherpa in Nepal are famous for their excellent ability to climb mountains.
+The Sherpa in Nepal is famous for its excellent ability to climb mountains.
 In addition, the Everest Buddhist Sherpas practice unique traditions and customs.
-Buddhist practices manifest themselves in the form of chorten, gumbas and monasteries.
+Buddhist practices manifest themselves in the form of chorten, gumbas, and monasteries.

 You visit the famous Tengboche monastery in the town of Tengboche.
 All cultural strategies provide a spiritual journey in the Himalayas.